[News]

 So, how cool was it to watch Hunter finally get the job done last weekend at Round 7 in Texas with such a hard-earned, impressive win!
 As Ricky Carmichael said from the commentary booth, “The quality and the style of the win says a lot about Hunter, both physically and mentally.
 But it was how Hunter won that impressed me the most.”

 By that, RC was referring to the fact that Hunter had no gimmes in Texas.
-He straight-up caught and passed multi-time champs and legends of the sport (Eli Tomac, Cooper Webb and Ken Roczen) and then held the lead to the chequers, in spite of an off-track excursion.
+He straight-up caught and passed multi-time champs and legends of the sport (Eli Tomac, Cooper Webb and Ken Roczen) and then held the lead to the chequers, in spite of a small off-track excursion.
 And he posted the fastest lap of the Main en route to becoming the sport’s 70th different premier-class race winner.

 But in our minds, the most telling aspect of Hunter’s maiden victory was not just his speed, precision, physical conditioning and racecraft (all of which are givens with a dude of that calibre); but Hunter’s composed demeanour and the comments he made immediately after the win, which offered an insight into his mindset.
 Rather that appearing relieved or voicing predictable, throwaway clichés about ‘getting the monkey off my back’ or ‘finally bagging a win’, he displayed the sort of temperament and perspective that now has many pundits finally conceding that this Aussie is the real deal AND the man to beat for the 2026 450SX title!